zephyrproject-rtos/zephyr/doc/reference/misc/timeutil.rst

 `International Atomic Time
 <https://en.wikipedia.org/wiki/International_Atomic_Time>`__ (TAI) is a time
 scale based on averaging clocks that count in SI seconds.
-TAI is a montonic and continuous time scale.
+TAI is a monotonic and continuous time scale.

 `Universal Time <https://en.wikipedia.org/wiki/Universal_Time>`__ (UT) is a